 Why not breathe new life into old jeans, trousers or chinos by taking them up to ankle height and treating them as your new go-to spring/summer trousers?
 Wear them sockless with loafers, of course.

 Trousers To Shorts

 Got some trousers that you don’t wear anymore?
 I owned a few pairs like this, yet heading into summer I didn’t have any shorts that I particularly liked either.
-That was until I realised I could just turn these old trousers into the shorts that I really wanted, without spending any money at all.
+That was until I realized I could just turn these old trousers into the shorts that I really wanted, without spending any money at all.